-Tesla Motors to charge Supercharger Idle Fee at USD $0.40 per minute in the United Sates.
+Tesla Motors charges a Supercharger Idle Fee of USD $0.40 per minute in the United States.
 The American automaker and energy storage company is widely known for its supercharger network for charging Tesla models at the charging station.
-There are number of Superchargers located geographically nationwide for the car owners to plug in and quickly charge up – but the owners are facing the problems as the number of cars are increasing on the road.
+There is a number of Superchargers located geographically nationwide for the car owners to plug in and quickly charge up – but the owners are facing problems as the number of cars is increasing on the road.

 The Tesla app allows owners to remotely monitor their vehicle, alerting them when their charge is nearly complete and again once fully charged.
 The charges vary according to the location.
 If the car is moved within 5 minutes, the fee is waived.

-Tesla has listed Supercharger fee on the support page of it website.
+Tesla has listed the Supercharger fee on the support page of its website.
 Here is how it varies according to the available countries: